 - A well-known instance of this on the anime front was Vampire Hunter D Bloodlust.
 According to The Other Wiki, Bloodlust had its world premier in Australia over a year before it screened in Japan or the US.
 Unusually for an anime, the English dub was recorded first (in fact, the initial Japanese DVD release of the film was English-only).

 - Puella Magi Madoka Magica is a minor case of this trope for the English dub.
-Granted, while the series is readily available to watch on DVD, and has been since the beginning, the dub has not aired at all on television in it's country of origin, while Madman Entertainment has taken up to airing it in Australia, on ABC 3.
+Granted, while the series is readily available to watch on DVD, and has been since the beginning, the dub has not aired at all on television in it's country of origin, while in Australia it aired on ABC3.
 Which is primarily a children's station, though the series is (luckily) aired in a timeslot which appears to be meant for teenagers.

 - Stitch!, the anime based on Disney's Lilo & Stitch, was dubbed into English using American voice actors, and aired in various English-speaking countries outside of the US for almost two years before it showed up in the States.
 And then it didn't even last a week before it disappeared in favor of Rated A For Awesome.
 As of late 2013 it's never aired again-though this may change if the dub of Doraemon is successful enough.